Articles, journals and databases

 How do I find scientific articles?
 Which databases should I use?

 See the databases of your own field on the Resources by subject page.
-The pages contain field-specific information on information seeking for your particular field of science.

-Scientific databases are a fundamental element of information seeking.
-They are used for searching articles published in scientific journals.
-In other words, when you search the database, you search the contents of several scientific journals at the same time.
+• In other words, when you search the database, you search the contents of several scientific journals at the same time.

 How do I get started?